Bash Comments: What the Shell Ignores

-In this tutorial, we shall learn how to provide single line and multiple line comments in a Bash Script file.
+In this tutorial, we shall learn how to write single line comments, inline comments, and practical multiline comment blocks in a Bash script file.

 Bash Script File